lexusimni/Deep-Learning-Projects/README.md

 # 🧠 Deep Learning Projects

 A collection of deep learning projects showcasing applications of Transformers, LSTMs, Autoencoders, and generative AI.
-These projects involve classification, forecasting, anomaly detection, and intelligent assistant design — all built using neural networks.
+These projects involve classification, forecasting, anomaly detection, and intelligent assistant design, all built using neural networks.

 ---